6-CSE/HelloWorld/Bash/Bash-ASCI-Art/README.md

 [ASCII Text Generator](https://patorjk.com/software/taag/#p=display&f=Doh&t=Hello%20world)

-## Quick tip:
+## Quick Tip
-Use the up and down arrow keys to navigate through the various fonts, rather than using the dropdown selector and your mouse - it is much faster and easier.
+Use the up and down arrow keys to navigate through the various fonts, rather than using the drop down selector and your mouse - it is much faster and easier.

+## Caution
+Be careful with fonts that make use of special characters like quotes ("), single quotes (') and backticks (`).
+They may require you to quote or escape them:
+[Quoting special Characters in Bash](https://www.oreilly.com/library/view/learning-the-bash/1565923472/ch01s09.html ).